Skip to main content

 1. Use XU to generate a full load of the long table into a parquet file (make sure the Package size property is set on the extraction level, otherwise the extractions can consume extreme amounts of memory on the SAP source system)

 2. Configure a timestamp based sliding window for data extraction, either in the RSD files, or on the XU extractions directly e.g. each load will get the last 2 days worth of changed data.
-This is the equivalent of subtract from value feature as described in the Incremental Load in an ODX Instance article.
+This is the equivalent of subtract from value feature as described in the Incremental Load in an Ingest Instance article.

 3. Combine the static full load parquet data source with the sliding window/incremental data source in the MDW table.